 Why Average Investors Earn Below Average Market Returns

-The results of research done by Dalbar Inc. consistently show that the average investor earns below-average returns.
-Dalbar Inc. is a company which studies investor behavior and analyzes investor market returns.
+The results of research done by Dalbar Inc., a company which studies investor behavior and analyzes investor market returns, consistently show that the average investor earns below-average returns.

 For the twenty years ending 12/31/2015, the S&P 500 Index averaged 9.85% a year.
 A pretty attractive historical return.
 The average equity fund investor earned a market return of only 5.19%.

 Why is this?

 Investor behavior is illogical and often based on emotion.
 This does not lead to wise long-term investing decisions.
 Here's an overview of a few typical money-losing moves that average investors make.